-On April 7, 2005, we closed the second and final traunche of the private placement selling 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors for aggregate proceeds of \$2,954,999.
-We paid an aggregate \$298,000 in fees and issued an aggregate 121,231 warrants to purchase common stock to selling agents.
+On April 7, 2005, we closed the second traunche of the private placement and sold 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors for aggregate proceeds of \$2,954,999.
+In connection with this second tranche we paid an aggregate of \$298,000 in fees and issued an aggregate 121,231 warrants to purchase common stock to selling agents.
 The warrants are immediately exercisable at \$2.15 per share and will expire five years after issuance.
-These April 7, 2005 Investors became parties to the same Registration Rights Agreement as the January 28, 2005 Investors.

-On July 13, 2005, we closed a private placement of 277,100 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock") and 386,651 warrants to certain investors for aggregate gross proceeds of \$2,771,000 pursuant to a Securities Purchase Agreement dated as of July 13, 2005.
+On July 13, 2005, we closed a private placement of 277,100 shares of Series A Convertible Preferred Stock and 386,651 warrants to certain investors for aggregate gross proceeds of \$2,771,000.
+The shares of Series A Convertible Preferred Stock are convertible at any time by the holder into shares of common stock at \$2.15 per share.
 The warrants are immediately exercisable at \$3.25 per share and are exercisable at any time within five years from the date of issuance.
-We paid an aggregate \$277,102 and issued an aggregate 105,432 warrants to purchase common stock to certain selling agents.
-The warrants issued to selling agents are immediately exercisable at \$2.50 per share and will expire five years after issuance.
-Holders of the Series A Convertible Preferred Stock are entitled to receive dividends at the rate of 4% per annum payable quarterly on March 31, June 30, September 30, and December 31.
-Dividends are payable in cash or shares of common stock at our discretion.
-We elected to satisfy the dividend obligations of September 30 and December 31, 2005 with cash.
-As of January 31, 2006, the accrued but unpaid preferred dividends aggregated \$9,237.
-There are no dividends in arrears.
+We paid an aggregate \$277,100 and issued an aggregate 105,432 warrants to purchase common stock to certain selling agents.
+The warrants are immediately exercisable at \$3.25 per share and will expire five years after issuance.

 Our working capital requirements will depend upon numerous factors including but not limited to the nature, cost and timing of: product development; pre-clinical and clinical testing; obtaining regulatory approvals; technological advances and our ability to establish collaborative arrangements with research organizations and individuals needed to commercialize our products.
 Our capital resources will be focused primarily on the clinical development and regulatory approval of our Tr-DNA technology.

-We expect that our existing capital resources will not be sufficient to fund our operations for the next 12 months.
-Consequently, we will be required to raise additional capital to complete the development and commercialization of our current product candidates.
-Our auditors stated in their report on our Consolidated Financial Statements for the year ended January 31, 2006, that these conditions raise substantial doubt about our ability to continue as a going concern.
+We expect that our existing capital resources will be sufficient to fund our operations for at least the next 12 months.
+We will be required to raise additional capital to complete the development and commercialization of our current product candidates.